easttennesseecc-star/Q-Top-Dog-IDE/PHASE_13_OAUTH_COMPLETE.md

 **Mission Accomplished!**

-We have successfully built a **professional OAuth authentication system** for Q-IDE that delivers exactly what you requested:
+We have successfully built a **professional OAuth authentication system** for Top Dog that delivers exactly what you requested:

-✅ **"Get the LLMs signed in upon signin of Q-IDE"**
+✅ **"Get the LLMs signed in upon signin of Top Dog"**
 - OAuth system integrated with LLM credentials

 ✅ **"Make this a MAIN experience"**